 I wake up in the afternoon once again.
-Truthfully, Charls and I did wake up earlier, but we wore ourselves out with our romantic “liaisons” as Lizzie would say, that we feel right back asleep.
+Truthfully, Charls and I did wake up earlier, but we wore ourselves out with our romantic “liaisons” as Lizzie would say, that we fell right back asleep.

 I look over at Charls who is sleeping so peacefully that I don’t want to wake him.
 I give him a kiss on his forehead and then make my side of the bed.

 I then go into the bathroom and fill my tub with hot bath water.
 Slipping inside, I sigh with satisfaction.
 It has been a long time since I have actually taken a long soak.
 Boy have I missed it.